Fixed-Asset-Ratio-Trading/fixed-ratio-trading/FixedRatioTrading.Dashboard/API_DOCUMENTATION.md

       // The Solana program-derived address (PDA) of this pool on the blockchain "poolAddress": "7xKXtg2CW87d97TXJSDpbD5jBkheTqA83TZRuJosgAsU",

+      // Mint address of the first token on the Solana blockchain "tokenAMint": "EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v",

+      // Mint address of the second token on the Solana blockchain "tokenBMint": "So11111111111111111111111111111111111111112",

       // Symbol of the first token in the trading pair (e.g., "BTC", "SOL") "tokenASymbol": "BTC",